Effective Date: January 15, 2009

 (11) Designate representatives to serve on the WPTT.

 i.
-The Assistant Administrator (AA) for Human Capital Management/Chief Human Capital Officer and the Chief Financial Officer shall manage automated systems to collect quantitative workforce supply and workforce demand data.
+The Chief Human Capital Officer and the Chief Financial Officer shall manage automated systems to collect quantitative workforce supply and workforce demand data.
 Agency-level organizations (including Mission Directorates) and Centers shall populate and maintain data in NASA workforce planning systems (e.g., Workforce Integrated Management System, Competency Management System, and N2) as required by the Agency.

 j.
 Mission Directorates, Mission Support Offices, and Centers shall conduct an ongoing analysis of workforce supply, workforce demand, and the gaps between them in order to provide information needed for workforce planning at both the Agency and Center levels.
 Quantitative and qualitative analyses will support: